lonelycode/tyk-io-site-content/dashboard-v0-9/plugins/virtual-endpoints.md

-**Note:** The JavaScript environment that these methods run in is a traditional ECMAScript envrioenment and dos not offer the expressive power of something like nodeJS.
-These methods are meant to provide a functional interpreter bfor complex interactions with your underlying service that cannot be handled by one of the other middleware components.
+**Note:** The JavaScript environment that these methods run in is a traditional ECMAScript environment and dos not offer the expressive power of something like nodeJS.
+These methods are meant to provide a functional interpreter for complex interactions with your underlying service that cannot be handled by one of the other middleware components.